DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

-Reconstructed geometry and material attributes provide the foundation for physically grounded synthesis.
-The 3D mesh encodes structural layout and surface orientation, while material properties specify frequency-dependent absorption coefficients \cite{ratnarajah2024listen2scene}.
-Embedding these features allows the model to account for attenuation, diffraction, and spatial filtering effects, thereby ensuring that the generated FOA is consistent with the reconstructed scene.
-Such conditioning is particularly important in scenarios involving dynamic or multiple sound sources, where accurate modeling of energy interaction with the environment is essential.
+Reconstructed geometry and material attributes provide the foundation for physics-informed synthesis.
+The reconstruction mesh encodes structural layout and surface orientation, while material properties specify frequency-dependent absorption coefficients \cite{ratnarajah2024listen2scene}.
+Embedding these features allows DynFOA to account for attenuation, diffraction, and spatial filtering effects, thereby ensuring that the generated FOA is consistent with the reconstructed scene.
+This condition provides a foundation for handling dynamic and multi-source scenes, enabling accurate simulation between acoustic spatial audio energy and complex environments.